LucasDelfino92/morrowindsharp/moddingmw.md

   - MO2 will install this mod as a BAIN package.
 Tick the corresponding options and click **OK**:
     - **00 Complete**: only if you didn't install **Religions Elaborated** earlier.
     - **02 Religions Elaborated Compatible**: only if you installed **Religions Elaborated** earlier.
+- [**Yet Another Guard Diversity**](https://www.nexusmods.com/morrowind/mods/45894) by Half11, SkoomaPro, and Danke
+Replaces the generic, copy-pasted guards of Morrowind with different variations.
+Some guards have different loadouts and armor, and each have different faces.

 ### CLEANING PLUGINS